 Other items may be included in the source description packet, such as the real name and email address of the user.
 These are used in user interface displays and to contact participants, but are less essential to the operation of RTP than the CNAME.

 Like TCP, RTP and RTCP are a fairly complex pair of protocols.
 This complexity comes in large part from the desire to make life easier for application designers.
 Because there is an infinite number of possible applications, the challenge in designing a transport protocol is to make it general enough to meet the widely varying needs of many different applications without making the protocol itself impossible to implement.
-RTP has proven very successful in this regard, forming the basis for the majority of real-time multimedia communications over the Internet today.
+RTP has proven very successful in this regard, forming the basis for many real-time multimedia applications run over the Internet today.